synth-bot/Pet-Simulator-X-Gambling-Bot/README.md

 🔥 **Affiliates:** When affiliating someone you get 250m Balance and your affiliate gets a percentage of your bets without taking anything from you
 💎 **Rake Back:** Get a percentage of your losses back
 💖 **Tipping:** Give someone free gems
 🌧️ **Rains:** Rain your gems and they get split between everyone that joins the rain

+## Setup

+1. Download the code (obviously)
+2. Run requirements.bat, this will install all the required packages
+3. Change everything in the config table to what the comments say to
+4. Run the python script, this will online the bot
+5. Execute the auto deposit and withdraw script while standing on the mailbox in psx